m2-oss/StoriesCompose/README.md

 # Stories for Jetpack Compose

 A library to make your stories easy to create with Compose.
+All the logic about stories transitions and shown indicating is implemented.
+All you need is only to create UI components.

 ![m2 converted](https://github.com/user-attachments/assets/f3588e80-bd03-4856-935f-983929f3c7df)